cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 {{<definitions>}}

 - `NAME` {{<type>}}string{{</type>}} {{<prop-meta>}}required{{</prop-meta>}}
-  - The name of the R2 bucket to get event notification configuration for.
+  - The name of the R2 bucket to get event notification configurations for.

 {{</definitions>}}